 We have always viewed money from a different standpoint.
 How and what money should be in today’s world is a very complex question.
-This makes me remember my experience with PayPal in the year 2012.
-As a freelancer based in Ibadan, West Africa.
+This challenging question reminds me of my experience with opening a PayPal account from Nigeria in the year 2012.
+As a freelancer based in Ibadan, Nigeria, West Africa.
 I was looking for a means of accepting payment for services I rendered online.
-Eventually, I came across PayPal, which ticks all the boxes for me.
+PayPal, at that time ticks all the boxes for me.

-But; unfortunately, I ended up using another payment service.
-By that time, PayPal does not accept sign-ups from the country where I live.
+But; unfortunately, I ended up using another relatively popular payment service as PayPal does not accept sign-ups from the country where I live.
 And for that reason, I have to forgo customers who don’t have other means of payment except for PayPal.
 It was not just something that affected me alone, but many Africans who are into freelancing business.

 In 2016, when I first heard of bitcoin as a new system of payment online.
 That is not censorship-resistant, nor is it restricted to a country, or a geographical location.
 I was skeptical.
 My curiosity led me to search on the web to find out for myself.
 My encounter with bitcoin opened the world to me; let me work, pursue my passion and gave me the chance to meet with great people.